A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Using a nonlocal symmetry to determine a Darboux integrating factor

-In what follows, we will apply the knowledge that was highlighted in the remarks \ref{r0sr1p} and \ref{mnplin}, together with the results shown in the previous subsection, to construct three polynomial 2D vector fields ${\cal X}_i$ associated with $\mathfrak{X}_i$.
-First, remember that the three polynomial vector fields $\mathfrak{X}_i$ present the same Liouvillian first integral $I$ and the same Darboux integrating factor $R$ of $\mathfrak{X}$ (the 3D polynomial vector field associated with the rational 2ODE (\ref{r2ode})).
-Thus, we can search for three 2D polynomial vector fields ${\cal X}_i$, which present $R$ as their first integral.
+In this subsection, we will apply the knowledge that was highlighted in remark \ref{mnplin}, together with the results shown in the previous subsection, to define three 2D polynomial vector fields ${\cal X}_i$ associated with $\mathfrak{X}_i$.
+First, remember that the three polynomial vector fields $\mathfrak{X}_i$ present the same Liouvillian first integral $I$ and the same Darboux integrating factor $R$ of $\mathfrak{X}$.
+Thus, there exist polynomial vector fields ${\cal X}_i$, which present $R$ as their first integral.